yesolakweon/yesolakweon.github.io/_pages/research.md

 <dl>
-Forthcoming.
-"We See Symbols, But Not Saviors: Gender Representation and Political Efficacy of Working-class Women" <i>Political Psychology</i>
+Forthcoming. "<a href="https://doi.org/10.1111/pops.12953"> We See Symbols, But Not Saviors: Gender Representation and Political Efficacy of Working-class Women </a>." <i>Political Psychology</i>
 </dl>

 <dl>